Understanding Elevated Liver Enzymes Levels in Blood

 - Hepatitis:

-Viral hepatitis, such as A, B, and C can cause liver inflammation and damage to its cells, leading to elevated levels of the enzymes. - Alcoholism:
+Viral hepatitis, as A, B, and C, can cause liver inflammation.
+It can also lead to damage to its cells.
+This results in elevated levels of the enzymes. - Alcoholism:

 Excessive alcohol consumption can cause also liver inflammation and elevated liver enzymes. - Non-Alcoholic

-– Fatty Liver Disease (NAFLD) is characterized by the buildup of fat in liver cells, leading to liver inflammation and damage, and the release of enzymes in the blood causing their elevated levels.
+– Fatty Liver Disease (NAFLD) is characterized by the buildup of fat in liver cells.
+This leads to liver inflammation and damage.
+The release of enzymes in the blood causes their elevated levels.

 – Hemochromatosis, Wilson’s disease, and gallbladder disease. - Medications: